Basketball Trainer

 I’m concerned that my son is not using the tools and skills you are giving him in basketball training during his games.
 He thinks he is playing well, but from an observer’s perspective he looks no better than he did 6 months ago in games.
 He is simply not being aggressive enough on offense, and therefore is not making a real imprint on the game.
 I think you have been awesome, but is there something you can do to help him realize he needs to implement more of his new skills in the games? – Mother of 11 year old shooting guard

-Filed Under: Basketball Trainer Blog Tagged With: ask a basketball trainer
+Filed Under: Basketball Parenting, Basketball Player Development, Basketball Trainer Blog, blog Tagged With: ask a basketball trainer

 Welcome to Basketball Trainer -